 If that sounds familiar, it is rarely because the investments are dramatically wrong, or because you’re making poor choices.

 We see this most often with people who have been successful in their careers and made sensible financial choices.
-They have accumulated assets over time, worked with reputable institutions, and made evidenced-based decisions.
+They have accumulated assets over time, worked with reputable institutions, and made evidence-based decisions.
 Nothing feels broken, but nothing feels fully under control either.

 That underlying friction is usually the first sign the setup itself needs to evolve.